shaik1002/biggitlabbomb/doc/user/project/repository/code_suggestions/index.md

    - To accept a partial suggestion, press either <kbd>Control</kbd>+<kbd>Right arrow</kbd> or <kbd>Command</kbd>+<kbd>Right arrow</kbd>.
    - To reject a suggestion, press <kbd>Esc</kbd>.
    - To ignore a suggestion, keep typing as you usually would.

+AI is non-deterministic, so you may not get the same suggestion every time with the same input.
+To generate quality code, write clear, descriptive, specific tasks.

 All editor extensions from GitLab, except Neovim, add an icon to your IDE's status bar.
 For example, in Visual Studio: